 Scottish self-catering accommodation is given three gradings by Visit Scotland (formerly the Scottish Tourist Board) for mobility impaired visitors.
 Each property is visited by them, carefully assessed and is then given one of the 3 Visit Scotland gradings:

 It is important to know exactly what the requirements are for each category.
 If a holiday property says it has been awarded one of these categories, then you can book knowing exactly what it means.
-If you have any extra requirements or are not clear on any point, it is always best to ask the cottage owner to clarify things so there are no surprises and you have booked the most suitable self-catering cottage for your Scottish holiday!
+If you have any extra requirements or are not clear on any point, it is always best to ask the cottage owner to clarify things so there are no surprises and you have booked the most suitable accessible self-catering cottage for your needs.

 All inside routes to be used by the wheelchair-using guest must be level or ramped.